StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/run-responders-on-a-task-log.md

 3. Select **Responders**.

-3. In the **Run actions on current tasklog** drawer, select the responders you want to run.
+3. In the **Run actions on current task log** drawer, select the responders you want to run.

 4. Select **Launch actions**.